ShyamRaj/spacereps/readme.txt

-had to add this in order to push updated
+oohad to add this in order to push updated